HadlariConsulting/Inuktut-Nattilik/README.md

 Natchilik language tools

 ## About this repository
-The Inuktut-Nattilik repository houses the official language tools for the Natchilingmiutut* / ᓇᑦᕠᓕᖕᒥᐅᑦ (Nattilingmiutut) language community, a dialect of Inuktut in Nunavut representing the three East Qitirmiut/Kitikmeot communities of Kuugaarřuk / ᑰᒑᕐᕈᖪᒃ (Kugaaruk), Talurřuaq / ᑕᓗᕐᖪᐊᖅ (Taloyoak) and Gjoa Haven / ᐅᖅ𑪸ᖅᑑᖅ (Uqšuqtuuq).
+The Inuktut-Nattilik repository houses the official language tools for the Natchilingmiutut* / ᑐᓐᖓ𑪲ᒍᐃᑦᕠ (Nattilingmiutut) language community, a dialect of Inuktut in Nunavut representing the three East Qitirmiut/Kitikmeot communities of Kuugaarřuk / ᑰᒑᕐᕈᖪᒃ (Kugaaruk), Talurřuaq / ᑕᓗᕐᖪᐊᖅ (Taloyoak) and Gjoa Haven / ᐅᖅ𑪸ᖅᑑᖅ (Uqšuqtuuq).
 The repository houses the official Natchilingmiutut keyboard layout, as well as fonts that can be used in conjunction with this keyboard layout for typing in Natchilingmiutut.

 ###### * Note that the name 'Natchilingmiutut' is used to refer to the Natchilik language, rather than 'Nattilingmiutut' in this text, which is the accurate spelling of the language in the local dialect.